RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ### 3.1 High-Level Concept and Research Question

-Our project aims to develop an integrated, sensor-driven framework that enables a Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) UAV to operate autonomously in dynamic and uncertain environments.
+The project aims to develop an integrated, sensor-driven framework that enables a Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) UAV to operate autonomously in dynamic and uncertain environments.

-The central research question is: **"How effectively can sensor data from various sensors (such as Time-of-Flight Sensor, IMU, Barometer, Camera) be fused together to enhance trajectory planning and autonomous navigation capabilities of a hybrid robotic blimp system in dynamic environments?"**
+The central research question is: **"How effectively can sensor data from various sensors (such as Time-of-Flight Sensor, IMU, Barometer, Camera) be fused to enhance trajectory planning and autonomous navigation capabilities of a hybrid robotic blimp system in dynamic environments?"**

 ![High-Level System Concept](./figures/blimp_model.JPG)
 *Figure 1: CAD Rendering of Biologically-inspired, Lighter-than-air, Instructional, Mechatronics Program (BLIMP) UAV*